Pairwise Target Rotation for Factor Models: Proposed Method

-To give an example, suppose that there are five (5) variables - $X_{1},X_{2},\dots,X_{5}$.
-Then, suppose that based on existing domain knowledge, $X_{1}$ and $X_{2}$ are expected to be grouped together into one factor while $X_{3}$, $X_{4}$, and $X_{5}$ are expected to be grouped together into another.
-A possible soft constraints matrix $\bm{\underline{C}}$ would be
+The investigator can construct the prior matrix to reflect how the manifest variables should be grouped together based on existing theory or domain knowledge (e.g., semantics) and then, use the $\omega$-index to quantify interpretability.
+To give an example, suppose that there are five ($5$) manifest variables --- $X_{1},X_{2},\dots,X_{5}$.
+Then, suppose that based on existing domain knowledge, $X_{1}$ and $X_{2}$ are expected to be grouped together while $X_{3}$, $X_{4}$, and $X_{5}$ are expected to constitute another group.
+A possible prior matrix $\bm{\underline{C}}$ would be

+Although, note that while $\bm{\underline{C}}$ expects $X_{1}$ and $X_{2}$ to be grouped together, it is not necessary that they are grouped together into exactly one factor.
+Just like in \textcite{enhancedInterpretability2020}, the $\omega$-index does not penalize cross-loadings (i.e., it does not seek simple structure or sparsity).
+It is possible that $X_{1}$ and $X_{2}$ have large enough loadings on multiple factors --- the only expectation is that they should have similar loading patterns (e.g., if $X_{1}$ loads high on $F_{1}$, then $X_{2}$ also loads relatively high on $F_{1}$), which may be the case in exploratory contexts.